nitya21/Dataset_GBC_CT_images/README.md

 # Gallbladder Cancer (GBC) Image Dataset

 This repository contains the official dataset page for the **Gallbladder Cancer (GBC) Image Dataset**.
+This dataset is an outcome of the Research project titled "**Radiomics with machine learning methods towards identification of gallbladder cancer**" sponsored by **ICMR, New Delhi**.

 ## Download Dataset